survivejs/webpack-book/manuscript/loading/02_images.md

 },
 ```

-Assuming you have set up your styling correctly, you can refer to your SVG files like this.
+Assuming you have set up your styling correctly, you can refer to your SVG files as below.
 The example SVG path below is relative to the CSS file:

 ```css
 .icon {